Belly Button Piercing Scars – Everything You Need To Know

 Hypertrophic scars are raised patches of skin caused by collagen clustering in the pierced area when the body engages in its natural healing process.
 The scarred area tends to be thicker than the skin around it, and it might also be redder in color, often making it very conspicuous.

 These hypertrophic scars are similar to keloid scars.
 They’re not as prominent or serious, nevertheless, they are visible!

 The typical navel piercing scar will look like a dot above the belly button and may be a bit recessed.
 Depending on the severity of your scarring, it could simply look like a small dark, reddish circle or it could look almost like a second, smaller belly button directly above yours.

 If you get a belly button ring, the area you pierced will never look exactly the way it did before the needle went through.
 After all, your piercing is, fundamentally, a small wound that has healed over and there will always be some trace of that.

 Although, there’s a big difference between a small blemish and a scar that can be noticed from across the street.

 So, what steps can you take the minimize the amount of scarring from your belly button piercing?

 You should only let a qualified professional do your piercing.
 You wouldn’t let someone without a medical degree suture your wounds, so you shouldn’t let just anybody pierce your skin.

-Amateur piercers are more likely to cause unnecessary damage when piercing, use improper or unsterilized equipment, or otherwise do anything other than a clean and precise job.
+Amateur piercers are more likely to cause unnecessary damage when piercing, due to their lack of experience.
+They may use improper or unsterilized equipment, or otherwise do anything other than a clean and precise job.